Stephen Samuel Wise: Criticism

-David Kranzler criticized Wise for allegedly failing to recognize the Holocaust prior to American entry into World War II, dismissing early reports of the Final Solution as propaganda, and obstructing rescue efforts.
+Holocaust scholar Dr. David Kranzler, author of Orthodoxy's Finest Hour, wrote in 2002 that Wise had a "penchant for protecting his close friend and confidant US President Franklin D. Roosevelt (FDR) regardless of the cost to the Jews of Europe."
+Kranzler accused Wise of failing to recognize the existential threat to European Jewry prior to American entry into World War II, dismissing early reports of the Final Solution as propaganda, and obstructing rescue efforts.